mkrueger12/Glide/README.md

 ## Roadmap

-- REST API to set primary and secondary models based on LLM API status
-- Python SDK
+- REST API for reliability that can handle any # of LLMs
 - Auto-cost and performance operations
 - Open an issue if there is a feature you'd like to see